Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Channel modeling

 Following the procedure in \cite{THzCorridor}, Fig.~\ref{fig:Random_MPC_interarrival} presents the CDF of the interarrival times of these random components at both frequencies.
 The distribution of interarrival time is expected to follow an exponential distribution as

 and has been fitted accordingly in Fig.~\ref{fig:Random_MPC_interarrival}.
 Here, ${\tau}_k$ represents the arrival time of the $k$th MPCs, and $\lambda$ is the reciprocal of the mean interarrival time (arrival rate).
-The fitting results presented in Table~\ref{tab:RandCompParams} show that the arrival rate at $154$~GHz is $80.16$~ns, which is higher than $64.82$~ns at $300$~GHz.
+The fitting results presented in Table~\ref{tab:RandCompParams} show that the mean interarrival time at $154$~GHz is $80.16$~ns, which is higher than $64.82$~ns at $300$~GHz.
 It should be noted that these values are more than an order of magnitude larger than those observed in indoor corridor environments, owing to the outdoor setting.

 In Fig.~\ref{fig:Random_MPC_PG}, the delay and power of the random components observed at each measurement location are normalized with respect to the delay and power of the LoS component at the same location.
 To model this characteristic, the path gain of the random component at delay $\tau$ and distance $d$ is as where $\Delta \tau(d) = \tau - \tau_\los(d)$, $a$ represents the slope, and $b$ represents the intercept.
-Furthermore, $\tau_\los(d)$ and $\PG_\los(d)$ represent the delay and path gain of the LoS component at distance $d$, respectively. $\xi_\sigma$ denotes a zero-mean Gaussian random variable with variance $\sigma^2$, representing shadow fading.
+Furthermore, $\tau_\los(d)$ and $\PG_\los(d)$ represent the delay and path gain of the LoS component at distance $d$, respectively. $\xi$ denotes a zero-mean Gaussian random variable with variance $\sigma_\xi^2$, representing shadow fading.
 The parameters $a$ and $b$ are estimated by fitting the plot in Fig.\ref{fig:Random_MPC_PG} using the maximum likelihood method \cite{Gustafson}, considering a noise level of $-30$ dB.
 The results yield $a = -0.07$ and $b = -15.55~\dB$ at $154$~GHz, and $a = -0.07$ and $b = -16.67~\dB$ at $300$~GHz, illustrating a similar trend at both frequencies.
-Furthermore, as shown in Fig.~\ref{fig:Random_MPC_PG_diff}, the path gain deviation to the model expressed in dB fits a normal distribution with a standard deviations of $\sigma = 7.64~\dB$ at $154$~GHz and $\sigma = 6.87~\dB$ at $300$~GHz, respectively.
+Furthermore, as shown in Fig.~\ref{fig:Random_MPC_PG_diff}, the path gain deviation to the model expressed in dB fits a normal distribution with a standard deviations of $\sigma_\xi = 7.64~\dB$ at $154$~GHz and $\sigma_\xi = 6.87~\dB$ at $300$~GHz, respectively.
 The obtained parameters for random cluster model are tabulated in Table \ref{tab:RandCompParams}.

 Fig.~\ref{fig:PDPrealization} presents an example of a CIR realization obtained through the proposed procedure, together with a comparison to the measured PDP in the delay domain ({\tt Rx3}) at $154$ GHz.
 The reconstructed PDP, derived using the same signal bandwidth and incorporating the radiation patterns of the antennas employed in the measurement, shows close agreement with the measured PDP.
 Because the model incorporates a stochastic component, the two PDPs cannot coincide exactly; nevertheless, the results demonstrate the validity of the proposed model.